-DETACH AND RETURN THIS PORTION OF THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED The Board of Directors recommends you vote FOR the following proposals: The Board of Directors recommends you vote For Against Abstain FOR the following proposals: nend the certificate of to remove supermajority voting For Against Abstain Ratification of the appointment of independent - 5.
-The approval of the 2020 Stock Option and Performance Incentive Plan nend the certificate of to provide for the annual ectors Total manage income of management of managem 6.
-Advisory vote to approve named executive officer compensation The Board of Director FOR the following 3.
-Election of Director of Nominees.
-For address change/comments, mark here (see reverse for instructions) 01 Donna A. Jame es Yes No 02 Michael G. Mc orris Please indicate if you plan to attend this meeting 03 Robert H. Scho ottenstein NOTE: Such other business as may properly come before the meeting or any adjournment thereof Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer. $\overline{}$ Signature [Pl LEASE SIGN WITHIN BOX] Da ate Signature [Joint Owners] Date
+DETACH AN ND RET URN THIS PORTION ONL THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED e Board of Directors recommends you vote R the following proposals: e Board of Directors recommends you vote R the following proposals: For Against Abstain 1.
+Proposal to amend the certificate of incorporation to remove supermajority voting requirements For Against Abstain 4.
+Ratification of the appointment of independent registered public accountants requirements 5.
+The approval of the 2020 Stock Option and 2.
+Proposal to amend the certificate of incorporation to provide for the annual election of directors Performance Incentive Plan 6.
+Advisory vote to approve named executive officer compensation FC e Board of Directors recommends you vote R the following: Election of Directors Nominees.
+For address change/comments, mark here (see reverse for instructions) 01 Donna A. James (see reverse for instructions) Yes No 02 Michael G. Morris Please indicate if you plan to attend this meeting 03 Robert H. Schottenstein NOTE: Such other business as may properly come before the meeting or any adjournment thereof. exe ow par ase sign exactly as your name(s) appear(s) hereo ceutor, administrator, or other fiduciary, please gi ners should each sign personally.
+All holders mu tnership, please sign in full corporate or partners icer. ve full t st sign. itle as such.
+If a corporat Joint ion or increa.
+Signature [PLEASE SIGN WITHIN BOX] D ate Signature [Joint Owners] Date